ABAYALI/MPFM/README.md

 	Internal algebra (𝒜): encodes fermion families, chirality, and charge quantization.
 	Emergent constants: Λ, G, gᵢ, m_f derived from spectral saturation and entropic convexity.
 	Emergent time: parametrizes evolution along the gradient flow.

+# MPFS does not claim to compute the universe — it claims to explain why the universe cannot be fully computed, and what nevertheless remains stable and observable.